ann-amboka/Funnel-Analysis-Using-SQL-Power-BI/README.md

 CONCLUSION

 The business is positioned for scale from a conversion standpoint.

 However, scaling under the current cost-to-revenue structure would amplify losses rather than increase profit.

-The path forward requires economic restructuring through revenue expansion, retention strategies, or margin optimization.
+The path forward requires revenue expansion, retention strategy implementation, or margin optimization.

-This project demonstrates the importance of analyzing not only conversion performance, but also unit economics when evaluating funnel sustainability and growth readiness.
+This analysis demonstrates strategic thinking beyond surface-level metrics and focuses on long-term economic sustainability.